zopefoundation/zc.async/src/zc/async/README_2.txt

     - zope.testing
         Testing extensions and helpers.

-    The next section, `Configuration With Zope 3`_, still tries to limit dependencies--we only rely on additional packages zc.z3monitor, simplejson, and zope.app.appsetup ourselves--but as of this writing zope.app.appsetup ends up dragging in a large chunk of zope.app.* packages.
+    The next section, :ref:`configuration-with-zope-3`, still tries to limit dependencies--we only rely on additional packages zc.z3monitor, simplejson, and zope.app.appsetup ourselves--but as of this writing zope.app.appsetup ends up dragging in a large chunk of zope.app.* packages.
 Hopefully that